YanTianlong-01/comfyui_voicebridge/README.md

 	<br>
 </div>

-## Workflow
+## 🔄 Workflow
 This node integrates ASR (Automatic Speech Recognition), LLM (Large Language Model), and TTS (Text-to-Speech) technologies to provide a complete speech translation pipeline.

 [Online Workflow](https://www.runninghub.cn/post/2021530085228023809/aiDetail/?inviteCode=rh-v1455)

 ![](./assets/workflow.png)

-## Features
+## ✨ Features

-- **Speech Translation:** Convert speech from one language to any other language while retaining the original speaker's voice timbre
+- 🌍 **Speech Translation:** Convert speech from one language to any other language while retaining the original speaker's voice timbre.

-- **Multi-Language Support:** Support for speech recognition and translation in dozens of languages covering major global languages
+- 🗣️ **Multi-Language Support:** Speech recognition and translation in dozens of languages covering all major global languages.

-- **Automatic voice alignment:** The generated translated voice is automatically aligned with the original voice to ensure the synchronization between the translated voice and the video content.
+- ⏱️ **Automatic Voice Alignment:** The generated translated voice is automatically aligned with the original voice to stay in sync with the video content.

-- **Accurate subtitle generation:** Through force align technology, accurate subtitles can be generated, ensuring that the subtitles and voice are synchronized at the millisecond level.
+- 📝 **Accurate Subtitle Generation:** Through force-align technology, VoiceBridge produces accurate subtitles synchronized with the voice at the millisecond level.

+- 🔌 **Universal TTS Support:** The new decoupled pipeline — `Load SRT` → `SRT Splitter` → `<Any TTS node>` → `Audio List Merger by SRT` — lets you drive **any ComfyUI TTS custom node** (Qwen3-TTS, VoxCPM, Fish Audio S2, LongCat-AudioDiT, CosyVoice, …).
+As long as the TTS node takes a `STRING` and returns an `AUDIO`.

-## Installation
+## 📦 Installation

 ### Via ComfyUI Manager (Recommended)
 Search for "VoiceBridge" in ComfyUI Manager